Trustworthy AI Must Account for Interactions: Negative Interactions Between TAI Aspects

 \subsection{Privacy and Uncertainty Quantification}

-\textbf{P $\rightharpoonup$ UQ:} Conformal Prediction could be applied to any model trained with DPSGD without affecting the privacy of $\mathcal{D}_\text{train}$, because CP is merely post-processing on the privatized model $f_\theta(x)$.
-However, CP requires an additional calibration set $\mathcal{D}_\text{cal}$ which would not inherit any DP guarantee and hence could be vulnerable to privacy attacks.
-To mitigate the risk to $\mathcal{D}_\text{cal}$, one can generate \emph{private prediction sets} via a DP quantile routine \cite{Angelopoulos2022Private}, such that prediction sets $\mathcal{C}_q(x)$ would satisfy \cref{eq:dp} for $\mathcal{D}_\text{cal}$ and $\mathcal{D}_\text{cal}'$ differing by one element.
+\textbf{P $\rightharpoonup$ UQ:} Conformal prediction could be applied to any model trained with DPSGD without affecting the privacy of $\mathcal{D}_\text{train}$, because CP is merely post-processing on the privatized model $f_\theta(x)$.
+However, CP requires a calibration set $\mathcal{D}_\text{cal}$ which would not inherit any DP guarantee.
+To mitigate the risk to $\mathcal{D}_\text{cal}$, one can generate \emph{private prediction sets} via a DP quantile routine \cite{Angelopoulos2022Private}, such that prediction sets $\mathcal{C}_q(x)$ would satisfy \Cref{eq:dp} for $\mathcal{D}_\text{cal}$ and $\mathcal{D}_\text{cal}'$ differing by one element.
 However, the noise added for DP degrades the empirical coverage of $\mathcal{C}_q(x)$, requiring larger prediction sets to retain the same coverage $1-\alpha$, hence overestimating the true model uncertainty.

 Even without protecting the privacy of $\mathcal{D}_\text{cal}$, the quality of UQ with a differentially private model will suffer compared to a non-private model.
-The per-example clipping used in DPSGD causes miscalibration \cite{bu2023on, zhang2022closer}, which affects the utility of CP, again by increasing the size of prediction sets \cite{xi2024does}.
+The per-example clipping used in DPSGD causes miscalibration \cite{bu2023on, zhang2022closer}, which affects the utility of CP by increasing the size of prediction sets \cite{xi2024does}.

 \textbf{UQ $\rightharpoonup$ P:} Uncertainty quantification techniques by design provide additional information to supplement the model's prediction, which broadens the attack surface.
-As proof of concept, \citet{zhu2024uncertainty} developed and tested MIAs targeting prediction sets, showing empirically that an attacker who receives prediction sets has a higher rate of successfully identifying datapoints $x$ that were used in $\mathcal{D}_\text{train}$.
+As proof of concept, \citet{zhu2024uncertainty} developed and tested MIAs targeting prediction sets, showing empirically that an attacker with prediction sets has a higher success rate.